Noncommutative desingularization of orbit closures for some representations of $GL_n$: Equivariant quivers

 \section{Equivariant quivers}

-Here we introduce the basic notions on equivariant quivers and representations of them.
-They will provide convenient language for the description of non-commutative desingularizations, especially if we would like to consider the equivariant derived categories.
+Here we introduce the basic notions on equivariant quivers and their representations.
+They provide convenient language for the description of non-commutative desingularizations, especially when considering the equivariant derived categories.
 Also, as we will see in Subsection~\ref{subsec: BeiKapQuivers}, the derived category of coherent sheaves over homogeneous spaces are easier to describe in this way.